Connect with us

 Like the W6, the G6 features a native 4K/165 Hz panel and is packed with gaming features including NVIDIA G-SYNC® and AMD FreeSync Premium compatibility for tear-free, ultra-smooth gameplay.
 With a 0.1ms pixel response time and Auto Low Latency Mode (ALLM), LG’s latest OLED Evo AI panels on the G6 and W6 should satisfy even the most demanding gamers.
 The C6, G6 and W6 also get ULL (Ultra Low Latency) Bluetooth for less than a millisecond response time with Bluetooth gaming controllers connected wirelessly to the TV for cloud-based gaming.

-The G6 will be available in 48-inch, 55-inch, 65-inch, 77-inch, 83-inch and 97-inch screen sizes, though the 48-inch and 97-inch versions will not get the Primary RGB Tandem 2.0 OLED panel nor the Reflection Free Premium screen coating.
+According to conversations we had at CES, the G6 will be available in 48-inch, 55-inch, 65-inch, 77-inch, 83-inch and 97-inch screen sizes, though the 48-inch and 97-inch versions will not get the Primary RGB Tandem 2.0 OLED panel nor the Reflection Free Premium screen coating.
+Note that this information is preliminary and may change at official launch.

 C6 Midrange OLED Gets a Big Boost in Picture Quality